- a counterpose to the colonial anthropological representation of tribes and communities in India

 What is it about:

-An ongoing project (started in 2013) documenting the life of the indigenous Tibeto-Burmese Lisu tribe who live in the dense forests of Arunachal Pradesh along the India-Myanmar border.
+Imagined Homeland is a creative fictional approach at evoking sensory responses to the life of the Tibeto-Burmese Lisu tribe who live in obscurity inside the dense forests of Arunachal Pradesh— along the India-Myanmar border.
 A community that lives without roads, electricity, hospitals, phone connectivity, emergency evacuation services or schools for their children.

 The Tibeto-Burmese Lisu tribe lives inside the core area of Namdapha National Park (NNP) and Tiger Reserve in Changlang district of Arunachal Pradesh (AP), India.
 NNP is ranked in the world’s 12 biodiversity hotspots, famous for its rich floral and faunal diversity including the presence of four big cat species.